symengine/symengine/docs/Doxygen/md/doc_guide.md

 ## Language and Locale

-- Documentation should be in english
+- Documentation should be in English.
-- All dates are `YYYY-MM-DD`
+- All dates are `YYYY-MM-DD`.
-- We strongly discourage the use of unicode symbols
+- We strongly discourage the use of Unicode symbols.
-  - Symbols inside TeX math modes are fine
+  - Symbols inside TeX math modes are fine.
-- Numbers which are return values should not be in math mode
+- Numbers which are return values should not be in math mode.
-- We use `snake_case` for the variables and functions
+- We use `snake_case` for the variables and functions.
+- Use `.` at the end of each list item
-- When adding in-text references, any style (APA, MLA, Chicago, IEEE, etc.) is allowed
+- When adding in-text references, any style (APA, MLA, Chicago, IEEE, etc.) is allowed.
-  - It is a good practice to add to the relevant `.bib` file in the repository
+  - It is a good practice to add to the relevant `.bib` file in the repository.

 ### Markup

-- Doxygen markup is preferred for single words
+- Doxygen markup is preferred for single words.
-  - `@a` for italics (parameters)
+  - `@a` for italics (parameters).
-  - `@b` for bold (single emphasis)
+  - `@b` for bold (single emphasis).
-  - `@c` for monospace (for file names / code symbols)
+  - `@c` for monospace (for file names / code symbols).
-- For multiple words, we use the markdown syntax
+- For multiple words, we use the markdown syntax.
-  - Keep the [Doxygen eccentricities](https://www.doxygen.nl/manual/markdown.html#markdown_dox) in mind
+  - Keep the [Doxygen eccentricities](https://www.doxygen.nl/manual/markdown.html#markdown_dox) in mind.
-  - We use the `#` style for headings
+  - We use the `#` style for headings.
-- Never use HTML
+- Never use HTML.

 ## Comments

-- We use `@` for all [Doxygen special commands](https://www.doxygen.nl/manual/commands.html)
+- We use `@` for all [Doxygen special commands](https://www.doxygen.nl/manual/commands.html).

 ```unparsed
 // Do